The Journal of Ayn Rand Studies

 The Journal of Ayn Rand Studies (JARS) was an academic journal devoted to studying "Rand and her times".
 Established in 1999, its founding co-editors were R. W. Bradford, Stephen D. Cox, and Chris Matthew Sciabarra.
-Since 2013, the journal had been published by Penn State University Press.
+From 2013, the journal had been published by Penn State University Press until its closure in 2023.

 History

 In 1999, R. W. Bradford, Stephen D. Cox, and Chris Matthew Sciabarra co-founded the Journal of Ayn Rand Studies.
 Founding co-editor Sciabarra called the journal "the only nonpartisan, interdisciplinary, double-blind, peer-reviewed, biannual periodical devoted to the study of Ayn Rand and her times".
 Rand was a twentieth-century author who developed a system of thought she called Objectivism.

 In 2000, the Village Voice reported that Mimi Reisel Gladstein was another editor for the journal.
 In 2005, the journal dedicated its issues to commemorating the centenary of Rand's birth and featured scholarship on her legacy and influence.
 Starting in 2013, the Journal of Ayn Rand Studies was published by Penn State University Press.

 The Journal of Ayn Rand Studies ceased publication in 2023, concluding a twenty-three-year run.